Shiva Soundsystem: 2000–2003 – Formation

-Nerm and Renu Hossain where band mates in electro punk band Charged signed to Nation Records.
+Nerm and Renu Hossain where bandmates in electro punk band Charged signed to Nation Records.
 Nerm was increasingly becoming a headline DJ, especially with Asian Underground clubnight Swaraj, he approached Renu to beef up his sets with her on percussion.
 Orifice Vulgatron from Foreign Beggars joined on mic duties with Adam Henshaw on live computer sequencing and as a DJ.
 Shiva Soundsystem began to tour India in 2002 with Swaraj.

 2003–2005 – Warehouse

 Shiva Soundsystem's next line up included Prash Mistry in Adam Henshaw's place and featuring his production as the show's musical backbone.
-Shiva Soundsystem set up a warehouse headquarters in East London and began hosting events, first holding massive parties at the warehouse among other spaces and then, more legally, holding down weekend residencies in East London’s clubland with guests as diverse as Aphex Twin, Swami and Logistics.
+Shiva Soundsystem set up a warehouse headquarters in East London and began hosting events, first holding massive parties at the warehouse among other spaces and then, more legally, holding down weekend residencies in East London's clubland with guests as diverse as Aphex Twin, Swami and Logistics.
 It was here that Shiva Soundsystem made its latest incarnation to that of a record label with a roster of artists, with D-Code (DJ) as the spearhead.
 In 2003 Shiva Soundsystem began to tour India every year independently.
 Shiva Soundsystem began to play Glastonbury annually in 2004, headlining stages in 2005 and 2008.

 2005–2008

 D-Code took the helm of head producer and the first release on Shiva Soundsystem Recordings was Mumbai Cells and was written when D-Code and Nerm toured India for the first time.
-This was followed by releases gaining support from drum and bass DJs Fabio, London Elecktricity and Andy C. The collective also remixed for notable acts Asian Dub Foundation, Riz MC and Swami (band).
+This was followed by releases gaining support from drum and bass DJs Fabio, London Elecktricity and Andy C. The collective also remixed for notable acts Asian Dub Foundation, Riz MC and Swami.

 Nerm mixed and released the first drum and bass/dubstep mix album especially created for India called India:One (2008), featuring 19 tracks from the Shiva Soundsystem roster and one from New York brothers-in-arms Sub Swara.

 Shiva Soundsystem's releases gained support from Pete Tong, Kissy Sell Out, Pendulum and Laurent Garnier.

 In 2008, D-Code was appointed head remixer for the new music game DJ Hero the follow-up to the hit Guitar Hero.
 His track "Annie's Horn" was the only drum and bass track on the game, mashed up and remixed with DJ Shadow.